filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be disabled if there is a need to use FFmpeg libraries for software with an incompatible license.

 ### gsm
 Pass the `--enable-libgsm` option to the configure script.
-Use the `libgsm` decoder library that allows libavcodec to decode the GSM full rate audio codec. Да supports both the ordinary GSM and the Microsoft variant.
+Use the `libgsm` decoder library that allows libavcodec to decode the GSM full rate audio codec.
+It supports both the ordinary GSM and the Microsoft variant.

 This flag can be safely disabled, unless there is a need to playback GSM audio.